 The parameters within the Information Elements "Called Party Subaddress" and "Calling Party Subaddress" are variable.
-Because of this variable length the parameters may start in different octets in the related Information Element. i.e. in the Calling Party Subaddress the Direction can be found in octet 17 when the LIID is 25 digits long (table E.3.5).
+Because of this variable length the parameters may start in different octets in the related Information Element. i.e. in the Calling Party Subaddress the Direction can be found in octet 17 when the LIID is 25 digits long (table J.2.6).

-When the LIID is composed of less than 25 digits, the field separator and direction indicator "moves up" and the rest of the octets is spare till octet 19 as shown in table E.3.7.
+When the LIID is composed of less than 25 digits, the field separator and direction indicator "moves up" and the rest of the octets is spare till octet 19.
 Between the last digit of the LIID and the Direction is always a Field separator (value F).
 Also after the "Direction" one Field Separator is given.
 The last Field separator separates the relevant data from the spare part.
 So the location of the TMR and the other service Octets below are fixed within the Subaddress.
-The total length of the Calling Party Subaddress is fixed to 23 octets (including the two Mobile service octets).
+The total length of the Calling Party Subaddress is fixed to 23 octets (including the two Mobile service octets) or 21 octets (without the two Mobile service octets).